Our out-and-back style course offers ample opportunities for friends, fans, and family to see the runners along the course.

 Different people watch races in different ways, but here are some handy tips for getting around the course and seeing different parts of the race.

 You can see your runner pass by a couple times by standing in the middle of downtown Kenosha.
 From the start area, walk west on 54th and wait near 6th.
 From there, you can see your runner pass by at the start of the race, just after mile 7, and just before mile 13.

 Tip 2: North side

+NOTE: For 2019, the city has asked that spectators do not go to Kennedy Drive do to some construction projects in the area.
+The following will show you other areas on the north end where you can watch the runners.
 The north side of the course covers mile 7 thru 13.
-If you want to venture outside of the downtown area, you can drive or bike up to Kennedy Drive, and see them run near miles 8 and 11.
-Driving: Take Sheridan Rd north to 45th and made a right.
-You can park on 5th Ave and then walk east on 45th/ 44th to Kennedy Drive, where the runners will be running north and south.
-Cyclists can take 8th Street north to 45th to avoid the course and busier roads.
+If you want to venture outside of the downtown area, you can drive or bike up to Alford Park Drive, and see them run near miles 9 and 10.
+Driving: Take Sheridan Rd north to 35th and made a right.
+You can park on 35th Ave and then walk east to 7th, where the runners will be running north and south.
+If you are able to cross the route, there is a bike path there that will take you all the way to the northern turnaround point.
+Cyclists can take 8th Street north and then cut over to 7th using 38th Street then head north to avoid the course and busier roads.

 Tip 3: South side/ Pleasant Prairie